 » Floor coverings should be impervious and non-slip.
 Carpeting must not be used.

 » Work surfaces should impervious and easy to clean and disinfect.

-» All water lines and air lines and gas lines should be fitted with anti-retraction valves to help prevent contamination of the lines.
+» All water lines and gas lines should be fitted with anti-retraction valves to help prevent contamination of the lines.

 » All waste within the practice should be segregated into clinical and non-clinical waste, with the relevant procedures followed at all times.